NickSvko/Assembler/README.md

 | stop | J    | stop                    | stop the program                                     |

 *Notes*:
-* The instructions names are case sensitive.
+* The instruction's names are case sensitive.
 * *rd / rt / rs* -   register in the range 0 to 31.
 * *R[rd] / R[rt]] / R[rs]* - The content that is stored in the register.
 * *immed* -  32-bit integer.